justintaft/Emacs-langtool/README.md

 ![Demo picture showing highlighting of errors and correction process.](https://media.giphy.com/media/20wo4YxXykCWoYHylD/giphy.gif)

-Use `langtool-check` to check for and highlight errors.
+`langtool-check` to check for and highlight errors.
-Use `langtool-correct-buffer` to fix discovered errors.
+`langtool-correct-buffer` to fix discovered errors.

 Grammar checks are quick by using a long-running LanguageTool HTTPServer in the background.